peppelinux/draft-demarco-cose-header-federation-trust-chain/draft-demarco-cose-header-federation-trust-chain.md

 interoperability schemes or by a trust framework.

-OpenID Connect Federation 1.0 [OIDC-FED] standard allows the exchange of metadata, roles, trust marks, policies and public keys, in a certifiable and non-repudiable secure way.
+OpenID Connect Federation 1.0 [OIDC-FED] allows the exchange of metadata, roles, trust marks, policies and public keys, in a secure way.

 OIDC Federation 1.0 [OIDC-FED] allows the construction of a trust infrastructure in which even X.509 certificates can be published